MATCHING GRANT INITIATIVE

 WHO CAN PARTICIPATE?

 Participation in the matching initiative is by invitation.
 The Hansen Foundation has extended an invitation to every county in its 26-county service area.
 Participation is optional.
-Counties without a community foundation can participate by working with another foundation (see information below).

 The participating community foundation must submit an application to the Dane G. Hansen Foundation outlining the strategy for its matching “event.”
 Applications are available online through the Foundation’s website.